-Sponsorship Interview – Some students may be invited to attend a sponsorship interview as part of their application process.
-The interview will be done via recorded telephone call.
+Sponsorship Interview – Some students may be invited to complete a sponsorship interview as part of their application process.
+The interview will be done via recorded telephone call or digital recording.
 You will be informed if this is required for your application.

 Students’ Union – Most universities have a Students’ Union.
 They look after the students’ interests and organise events throughout the year.
 More about Hertfordshire Students’ Union.

 Student Visa - This is the type of visa that most overseas students will be studying on.
 You need your CAS before you can apply for your Student Visa.
 The visa application is made up of 70 points and the CAS gives you 50 points towards your application.
 Another 10 points come from you proving you have the finances available to support yourself while you are studying and the final 10 are your English Language.

 Tuition fee loans – Paid directly to the university from Student Finance England.
 These may be available for applicants from the European Union.
 More about tuition fees and funding.

 UCAS – University and College Admission Services.
 Most university applications from the European Union are made via the UCAS website.
 For Non-EU applicants, we advise that you make a direct application to the University.

-UCAS Track – A place on the UCAS website where students can follow the progress of their university application.
-Visit UCAS track.
+UCAS Hub – A place on the UCAS website where students can follow the progress of their university application.
+Visit the UCAS Hub.

 Unconditional Offer – A message confirming that you have met all the academic requirements of your offer to study at the University.